-- Failure by any employee to follow the quality procedures established by the business. - Failure of an employee to report a deviation from quality procedures. - Failure of management to address a quality complaint raised internally or by acustomer.
+- Failure by any employee to follow the quality procedures established by the business. - Failure of an employee to report a deviation from quality procedures. - Failure of management to address a quality complaint raised internally or by a customer.

-Refer to Policies CON-013, Product Substitution; CON-028, Conflict Minerals; EHS-001, Environmental Health and Safety.
+Refer to Policies CON-013, Product Substitution; Statement on External Webpage; EHS-001, Environmental Health and Safety.